picatz/flipz/README.md

 ## Command-line Options

-The `flip` command prints a random flip table.
+The `flip` command flips a table.
 This is also the default command.

 ```shell
 $ flipz flip
 [ ╯ ' □']╯︵┻━┻)
 ```

-The `put` command prints a puts a table back (to be flipped again!).
+The `put` command puts a table back (to be flipped again!).

 ```shell
 $ flipz put